mdbridge/click-by-voice/doc/config.md

 Very roughly, there are a series of stanzas each of which contains a regular expression that is matched against the current URL.
-The contents of the stanzas that match are concatenated together in order to make the default switches.
+The contents of the stanzas whose regexes match are concatenated together in order to make the default switches.

 For the example config, `https://quip.com/product` produces switch defaults of `h-` and `https://www.reddit.com/?count=25&after=t3_b7rjf7`